CDTDigital/CDT-ADPQ-0117/README.md

 We developed our style guide based on [US Web Design Standards](https://standards.usa.gov/).
 For the prototype, we used basic styles integrated with our development tools with minimal changes as necessary to reflect user requirements.

 #### Section 508 Compliance
 We applied the 508 compliance approach outlined by [W3C](https://www.w3.org/WAI/eval/Overview.html).
-We used Thymeleaf templates to develop user interfaces that are Section 508 Compliance.
+We used Thymeleaf templates to develop user interfaces that are Section 508 Compliant.
 We then validated with manual checks against the [WCAG 2.0 Checklist](https://www.w3.org/TR/2005/WD-WCAG20-20051123/appendixB.html).

 #### Usability Testing
 In Agile, usability testing is abbreviated and lean.
 We incorporate testing into each sprint with fewer participants but increased frequency.
 A dashboard for each study is created which includes the test goals and logistics.
 Tests are done remotely using Join Me.
 Each session is recorded to assist in sharing results.
 Within 24 hours after the end of a test, a results document is distributed to the team.
 Any immediate findings will be shared with the team through the team collaboration tool (GitHub).